-Marc Vassanelli (45) - Chairman
+Marc Vassanelli (46) - Chairman

-Mr. Vassanelli brings extensive industry knowledge and success in growing businesses from established business services (while CFO of ConvergeOne) to media start ups (during his time as CEO and President of MV3 Ltd).
-He brings comprehensive experience in change management, having successfully managed the integration of Equiniti and Xafinity to form Equiniti Group (a \$510m+ revenue UK BPO firm).
+Mr. Vassanelli brings extensive industry knowledge and experience of successfully growing businesses, from established business services (while CFO of ConvergeOne) to media start-ups (during his time as CEO and President of MV3 Ltd).
+He brings comprehensive expertise in change management, having successfully managed the integration of Equiniti and Xafinity to form Equiniti Group (a \$510m+ revenue UK BPO firm).
 He also led the turnaround of the \$1.5bn EMEA region of Marsh (a portfolio company of Marsh & McLennan) ahead of becoming the Marsh EMEA CFO.
 Mr. Vassanelli's previous strategic, operational and financial roles spanning private equity, consulting and banking across multiple industries, will bring invaluable insight and knowledge to the iEnergizer Board.
 Mr. Vassanelli sits on the audit, remuneration and nomination committees of the Company.

-Anil Aggarwal (55) - Chief Executive Officer & Executive Director
+Anil Aggarwal (56) - Chief Executive Officer & Executive Director

-Anil Aggarwal is a first generation entrepreneur and is founder and promoter of iEnergizer.
+Mr. Aggarwal is a first generation entrepreneur and is founder and promoter of iEnergizer.
 He has promoted and managed several successful businesses in various territories including Barker Shoes Limited in the UK.
-Mr. Aggarwal is primarily responsible for business development, strategy and overall growth for the Company.
+Mr. Aggarwal is primarily responsible for business development, strategy and overall growth for the company.

-Richard Day (56) - Chief Financial Officer
+Richard Day (57)-Chief Financial Officer (non-Board position)

-Mr. Day joined iEnergizer in 2016 and he provides assistance on various financial matters including debt assistance.
+Mr. Day joined iEnergizer in 2016 and he provides counsel and support on various financial matters including debt assistance.
 He was a founding partner of institutional stockbroker Arden Partners where he worked from 2002 until last year and was Head of Corporate Finance for most of his time there.
 Prior to this he spent 12 years in corporate finance at Cazenove & Co.
 Richard is a qualified solicitor having worked with a number of law firms including Simmons & Simmons and Charles Russell.

-Christopher de Putron (42) - Non Executive Director
+Christopher de Putron (43) - Non Executive Director

-Mr. de Putron is a financial services professional with over 18 years experience in the fiduciary industry in both Guernsey and Bermuda.
-He is the managing director of Jupiter Trustees Limited a Guernsey based independent fiduciary firm and a director of Capita Registrars (Guernsey) Limited.
+Mr. de Putron is a financial services professional with over 21 years experience in the fiduciary and funds industry in both Guernsey and Bermuda.
+He is the Managing Director of Jupiter Trustees Limited, a Guernsey based independent fiduciary firm and Jupiter Fund Services Limited a Guernsey based independent fund administration company, and a director of Capita Registrars (Guernsey) Limited.
 Previously he has worked at fiduciary companies in both Guernsey and Bermuda including Rothschild, Bank of Bermuda and HSBC.
 Mr. de Putron has a business economics degree from the University of Wales and is a member of the Society of Trust and Estate Practitioners.
-Mr. de Putron has replaced Ms Sara Latham on the audit, remuneration and nomination committees of the Company.
+Mr. de Putron sits on the audit, remuneration and nomination committees of the Company.

-Mark De La Rue (47) - Non-Executive Director
+Mark De La Rue (48) - Non-Executive Director

-Mr. De La Rue is a Fellow of the Association of Chartered Certified Accounts (ACCA) and a financial services professional with over 21 years experience in the accounting and fiduciary industries in Guernsey.
-He is a director of Jupiter Trustees Limited, a Guernsey based independent fiduciary firm and a director of Capita Registrars (Guernsey) Limited.
+Mr. De La Rue is a Fellow of the Association of Chartered Certified Accounts (ACCA) and a financial services professional with over 24 years experience in the accounting and fiduciary industries in Guernsey.
+He is a director of Jupiter Trustees Limited, a Guernsey based independent fiduciary firm and Jupiter Fund Services Limited a Guernsey based independent fund administration company, and a director of Capita Registrars (Guernsey) Limited.